HOME WISE Uranium Project > Mining & Milling > Issues >

 On Nov.
 7, 2011, the city council of Havre-Saint-Pierre adopted a resolution against uranium exploration and mining.
 The group "Minganie sans uranium" now plans to ask the regional county municipality (MRC) of Minganie to take position against the uranium activities.
 (Radio Canada Nov.
 8, 2011)

 The municipality of Baie-Johan-Beetz and several others oppose any uranium mining in the Mingan area.
-Currently, Uracan Resources external link is exploring a site 10 km north of Baie-Johan-Beetz.
+Currently, Uracan Resources is exploring a site 10 km north of Baie-Johan-Beetz.
 (Radio Canada Jan.
 25, 2010)

 Uranium exploration in Nunavik